dan-fritchman/Thesis/content.md

 Protocol buffers [@Varda2008] were introduced first internally to google and then as open source software to meet these needs of communication between diverse programs exchanging rich structured data.
 The ProtoBuf system principally includes three components:

-1. An efficient binary "wire format"
+- An efficient binary wire format,
-2. A data schema description language (SDL), and
+- A data schema description language (SDL), and
-3. A paired binding code-compiler
+- A paired binding code compiler

 Several similar, generally related follow-on projects including CapnProto, FlatBuffers, and FlexBuffers each take similar high-level approaches.
 Each includes the three core protobuf components (binary format, schema language, and compiler), differing in a variety of trade-offs in schema feature-set and format design.
 Such projects have proliferated sufficiently to motivate comparative research [@raghavan2021breakfast] into their relative performance strengths and weaknesses, across a variety of data content.